darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 $ ./drk token list
 ```

-Now lets add those two token IDs to our aliases:
+Now let's add those two token IDs to our aliases:

 ```
 $ ./drk alias add WCKD {TOKEN1}
 $ ./drk alias add MLDY {TOKEN2}
 ```

-Now let's mint some tokens to ourself.
+Now let's mint some tokens for ourselves.
 First grab your wallet address,
 and then create the token mint transaction, and finally - broadcast it:

 ```